-Since 1998, the Children’s Online Privacy Protection Act has served as the primary shield protecting young internet users from unauthorised data collection.
-COPPA is a federal law that specifically protects children under 13 from unauthorised personal information collection by websites and online services.
+Since 1998, the Children’s Online Privacy Protection Act has been the primary protection for young internet users against unauthorised data collection.
+COPPA is a federal law that specifically protects children under 13 from the unauthorised collection of personal information by websites and online services.
 The act requires operators to obtain verifiable parental consent before collecting, using, or disclosing any personal information from children under 13 years old.

-The challenge facing website operators today is balancing between compliance requirements and user-friendly experiences.
-Many operators underestimate the broad scope of COPPA or fail to implement adequate safeguards, which can result in costly enforcement actions.
+The challenge facing website operators today is balancing compliance requirements against user-friendly experiences.
+Many operators underestimate the scope of COPPA or fail to implement adequate safeguards, resulting in costly enforcement actions.
 Understanding these requirements is necessary for any online service that might reach children under 13.

 • Websites and online platforms must secure verified parental approval before gathering or using any personal data from users under 13 years old.